comprna/R2Dtool/README.md

 # txannotate
-Annotate transcriptomic sites with metatranscript coordinates and convert to genomic coordinates using a genome annotation
+A utility for working with transcriptomic coordinates.
+Anotate transcriptomic sites with metatranscript coordinates and convert to genomic coordinates using a genome annotation

 ### Installation and dependencies